Skip to Content

 Pin it for later!

-havana is a challenging place to sightsee with a young child or toddler, but it's doable. here are 6 tips for visiting this caribbean island with kids. #cuba #havana #planning #tips #kids #toddlers #preschoolers #vacation
+Havana is a challenging place to sightsee with a young child or toddler, but it's doable.
+Here are 6 tips for visiting this caribbean island with kids. #cuba #havana #planning #tips #kids #toddlers #preschoolers #vacation

 Aminda Parafinik and her husband Josh own a corporate team building business in Phoenix and are the authors of The Couple’s Road Trip Guide: Relationship Lessons Learned from Life on the Road.
+They have 2YO son and Cuba was his first international trip.
+Follow their travel at Josh & Minda’s Couple Guide.